mwiens91/slats/README.md

 ```

 and slats will open up a Spotify authentication page in your favourite
-browser where you then need to give the okay to slats to modify your
+browser where you then need to give the okay to let slats add albums to
-account.
-Once you've authenticated, slats will ask you to input the URL
+your Spotify account.
+Once you've authenticated, slats will ask you to
-you were redirected to after authenticating the app.
+input the URL you were redirected to after authenticating the app in
+your browser.

-Then slats will attempt to find each album in the JSON you provided, and
+slats will then attempt to find a corresponding album on Spotify's
+servers for each album in the JSON you provided, and if it can find the
-if it can find the corresponding album on Spotify *and* if you don't
+corresponding album on Spotify *and* if you don't already have that
-already have that album saved, it will save the album to your account.
+album saved, it will save the album to your Spotify account. slats will
-slats will give you copious coloured output so you can see exactly
-what's going on.
+give you copious coloured output so you can see exactly what's going on.

 ## What's the catch

 ### Spotify song limits

 Spotify restricts the number of songs you can have saved to your account
-to 10,000 songs—as of this writing at least (2019-05-02).
-This means
+to 10,000 songs (at least as of the date of this writing, 2019-05-02).
-that if you want to import a monolithic music library to Spotify, this
+This means that if you want to import a monolithic music library to your
-unfortunately will only end up saving a fraction of that library.
-What's
+Spotify account, then unfortunately slats will only end up saving a
-worse is that the Spotify API doesn't return any reasonable error for
+fraction of that library to your account.
+What's worse is that the
+Spotify API doesn't return any reasonable error for when this happens.
-when this happens.
-When I imported my library, getting a 502 error was a
+When I imported my library, getting a 502 error was a pretty consistent
-pretty consistent indication that I was at my song limit.
-So if your run
+indication that I was at my song limit.
+So if your slats run fails with
-fails with 502s, maybe you've reached your song limit.
+502s, you may have reached your Spotify account's song limit.

 If you're worried about reaching Spotify's song limit, one good way of
 addressing this is to break up the albums you want to import into chunks